 Figure 1.1.1 Business Technology mindset model with three dimensions

-Emerging technologies are accelerating digital transformation, requiring business and process development and a forward-looking governance.
-Business capabilities are the sum of all processes and assets (systems and data) within the company, and comprise the entire business organisation, including any supporting functions within the organisation.
-Business capabilities are the key for developing the business and to utilising technology in the best possible way.
+Emerging technologies are accelerating digital transformation, requiring business and process development and forward-looking governance.
+Business capabilities are the sum of all processes and assets (systems and data) within the company and comprise the entire business organisation, including any supporting functions within the organisation.
+Business capabilities are the key for developing the business and for utilising technology in the best possible way.
 Transformation comprises of the parts and processes of an organisation that are engaged in improving business capabilities.
+Interested in developing your skills related to business capabilities and transformations?
+Check our certification trainings.

 Digitalisation provides new business opportunities and requires consistent design thinking on how to face customers, partners and employees in a networked multi-channel world.